hesshess/chrome-app__vanillaJS/README.md

-# chrome-app__vanillaJS
+# JS Basics

- Building a Chrome application with Vanilla JS
+Repository for the JS-Basics Nomad Academy Course.
+Cloning a Productivity App with VanillaJS